on2itsecurity/auxo-provider-azure/Permissions.md

 # permissions required:

-To deploy the Auxo app the following permissions are required:
+To deploy the AUXO app the following permissions are required:

 - Contributor role in Azure Subscription: